-DIY Loans – whether it’s a small DIY project, a home renovation or even a total remodelling of your home, here at Loansmart, we have the know-how to finance all you need.
+DIY Loans – whether it’s a small DIY project, a home renovation or even a total remodeling of your home, here at Loansmart, we have the know-how to finance all you need.
 There’s no need to put your home upgrade plans on hold.
 We provide flexible home improvement funding, tailored just for you.

-With flexible rates we can provide the right financing for your home improvement tasks.
+With flexible rates, we can provide the right financing for your home improvement tasks.

-We know how important it is to make sure your living spaces compliment your home and your lifestyle.
+We know how important it is to make sure your living spaces complement your home and your lifestyle.
 Perhaps it’s time for a bit of landscaping, a new deck or just a tidy up in the back yard.
-Getting skylights put in, bathroom renovation, kitchen makeover, ensuite addition, in fact it’s endless.
+Getting skylights put in, bathroom renovation, kitchen makeover, ensuite addition, in fact, it’s endless.
 We can sort you with a DIY loan that will turn your home dreams into reality.

 Affordable DIY loans will smarten up your space, just the way you want it to tickle your fancy.
 You can get to the planning and implementation stages straight away.
-With Loansmart as your DIY loans funding partner to assist in your round the home projects, you can tick each one off until you have the ‘perfect’ home!
+With Loansmart as your DIY loan funding partner to assist in your round the home projects, you can tick each one off until you have the ‘perfect’ home!

 Simply complete our online application or give one of our friendly team a call on 0800 255 155.